AStefankiv/writing/set_up_a_github_page_with_a_custom_domain.md

 - Go to Settings -> Pages and manually check the Enforce HTTPS box once it's available.

 ## Going Further
-Now that your site is live with a custom domain, you might consider:
+Now that your site is live, here are a few project ideas to help you grow your web presence and development skills:

 - Creating a personal portfolio using HTML/CSS
 - Building a static blog using [Jekyll](https://jekyllrb.com/) or [Eleventy](https://www.11ty.dev/)